Approximate Bayesian Model Selection with the Deviance Statistic: Objective Bayesian Model Selection in Regression

-In this paper, we propose to use a specific class of prior distributions $\p(\boldsymbol{\theta}_{j} \given \mi_{j})$ for the model parameters, commonly used in model selection problems.
-The prior induces shrinkage of $\boldsymbol{\beta}$, in the sense that the posterior mean is a shrunken version of the MLE towards the prior mean.
-Furthermore, it is an automatic prior, which means that it does not require specification of subjective prior information.
-Note that also for the prior probabilities $\p(\mi_{j})$ on the model space an objective prior will be used, see Section~\ref{sec:impl:model-prior}.
-We will now proceed to review the specific class of prior distributions for the model parameters, namely the $g$-priors.
+In Section~\ref{sec:g-priors} we discuss the $g$-prior, a specific class of prior distributions $\p(\bolds{\theta}_{j} \given \mi_{j})$, commonly used in linear model selection problems.
+The $g$-prior induces shrinkage of $\bolds{\beta}$, in the sense that the posterior mean is a shrunken version of the MLE toward the prior mean.
+Furthermore, it is an automatic prior, since it does not require specification of subjective prior information.
+Section~\ref{sec:test-based-bayes} discusses the resulting test-based Bayes factors under the $g$-prior.

-\subsection{Zellner's $g$-prior and generalizations}
+\subsection{Zellner's $g$-Prior and Generalizations}

 We start with the original formulation of Zellner's $g$-prior for the Gaussian linear model in Section~\ref{sec:g-priors:gaussian-linear-model} and extend this to GLMs in Section~\ref{sec:g-priors:generalized-linear-model}.